-- Warn debtors with a Letter before Action
+- Issue a Letter before Action

-- Issuing a CCJ against the debtor
+- Issue a CCJ against the debtor

-- Threaten to issue a Winding up Petition
+- Threaten a winding up petition

 Do you need help with Debt Collection?
 Give us a call (0800 180 8440) or complete the form below to speak to one of our experts

-Write a Letter Before Action
+Issue a Letter Before Action

 If your company is owed money the best result is an amicable agreement for this to be repaid.
 You should suggest your openness to this in a Letter Before Action.

-This letter is a written warning to a debtor of the debt collection action that will be taken unless a sensible payment plan can be agreed.
+This is a written warning to a debtor of the debt collection action that will be taken unless a sensible payment plan can be agreed.

 It can be useful to employ a solicitor to issue this letter.
 This will involve additional cost.
 However the debtor will often take communication from a solicitor more seriously.
 They may continue to ignore a threatening letter which is just written on your company letter headed paper.

-Adding interest to outstanding Company Debt
+Can you add interest to an outstanding Company Debt

 In 1998 the Government introduced legislation to give businesses a statutory right to claim interest from other businesses for the late payment of commercial debt.
 This is known as the Late Payment of Commercial Debts (interest) Act.